StevenSalazarM/simple-data-ingestion/README.md

 To use the code, you will need a clean python environment (e.g. a virtual environment) with at least python 3.10 (this was tested with python 3.11).

-Since BigQuery is used also gcloud must be installed and configured in the path.
+Since BigQuery is used also gcloud must be installed and configured in the path. **And update the config file accordingly to use your bucket, BQ table/dataset**.

 ```